Effective reduction theory of integral polynomials of given non-zero discriminant and its applications: Algorithmic resolution of index form equations, application to (multiply) monogenic number fields

-For the best known version with explicit bounds, see Corollary 8.4.13 in Evertse and Gy\H ory (2017).

 We now present two general finiteness theorems where the ground ring is an integrally closed integral domain $A$ of characteristic $0$ that is finitely generated over $\mathbb{Z}$ as a $\Zz$-algebra, i.e., $A=\Zz [z_1\kdots z_r]$, where we allow some of the $z_i$ to be transcendental.
-The unit group of $A$ is denoted by $A^*$.